In 2013, Langdon Cook published The Mushroom Hunters. He was interviewed on NPR, and the ensuing discussion was all too familiar.

 For many years, long before I got into foraging, I was obsessed with treasure hunting.
 Gradually, reluctantly, I realized that the real treasure isn’t anything you can put in your pocket or your mouth.
 I think what’s so enthralling about mushroom hunting is, ultimately, not the mushrooms themselves but the “manna” or “Providence” they represent.

 We all want to be taken care of.
 We want to go back to childhood when, ideally, we felt safe and provided for.
-If our food can be free from nature and feeding ourselves can really be just one big shopping spree, then it’s truly Paradise Regained.
+If our food can be free from nature and feeding ourselves can really be one big shopping spree, then it’s truly Paradise Regained.
 Living “from land to mouth,” we find that the Garden of Eden is not some mythical place locked away in the past.
 We’re not strangers in a strange land after all.
 We belong here.
 Our Mother/Father still loves us.
-After all, we are the children of creation – and we’re coming home.
+After all, we are the children of creation.
+We just need to come home.